acbbullock/IO-Fortran-Library/doc_API_design/Examples/exome.md

 ## Handling large data files

-To demonstrate the speed and robustness of the IO-Fortran-Library, the following program reads the Twist Human Core Exome target `.bed` file for hg38 obtained from [Twist Bioscience](https://www.twistbioscience.com/resources/data-files/ngs-human-core-exome-panel-bed-file) into a cell array and then writes the cell array to a new file, comparing the two files for an exact match and providing the total time elapsed:
+To demonstrate the speed of file I/O, the following program reads the Twist Human Core Exome target `.bed` file for hg38 obtained from [Twist Bioscience](https://www.twistbioscience.com/resources/data-files/ngs-human-core-exome-panel-bed-file) into a cell array and then writes the cell array to a new file, comparing the two files for an exact match and providing the total time elapsed:

 ```fortran
 program main